jkwchui/2019-nCoV-info/docs/info/README.md

 ::: warning Voice Over Request

 These video currently has subtitles and narrationin English.
-If you are a native speaker and have access to a quiet environment and a microphone, please consider helping recording through <a href="mailto:jon@lpcuwc.edu.hk">email contact</a>.
+If you are a native speaker and have access to a quiet environment and a microphone, please consider helping recording by contacting *@hongkong103* on Telegram.

 :::